shotstack/node-demos/examples/edit-api/1000-videos-in-60-seconds/README.md

+# How I built 1,000 personalised videos in 60 seconds
 In this article, we will show you how to build 1,000 personalized birthday videos for 1,000 different people.
 This is close to impossible to do using traditional video editors such as Adobe [Premiere](https://www.adobe.com/au/products/premiere.html) and After [Effects](https://www.adobe.com/au/products/aftereffects.html), with specialized personalization agencies